-Studies of the Natural History, Pathogenesis, and Outcome of Autoinflammatory Diseases (NOMID/CAPS, DIRA, CANDLE, SAVI, CRMO, Still's Disease, Behcet's Disease, and Other Undifferentiated Autoinflammatory Diseases)
+Natural History, Pathogenesis, and Outcome of Autoinflammatory Diseases (NOMID/CAPS, DIRA, CANDLE, SAVI, NLRC4-MAS, Still S-like Diseases, and Other Undifferentiated Autoinflammatory Diseases)

-Patients with known NOMID/CAPS, DIRA, CANDLE, SAVI, CRMO, Still's Disease, and with other yet undifferentiated autoinflammatory diseases.
+Patients with known NOMID/CAPS, DIRA, CANDLE, SAVI, NLRC4-MAS, Still's Disease, and with other yet undifferentiated autoinflammatory diseases.

-Participants will be evaluated at the NIH for 2-5 days.
-All participants will have a detailed medical history, physical exam, blood tests and other evaluations depending on the extend of their autoinflammatory disease.
+Enrolled participants will be evaluated at the NIH for 2-5 days.
+All participants will have a detailed medical history, physical exam, blood tests, and other evaluations depending on the extent of their autoinflammatory disease.

 Participants may also expect the following assessments:

-- Clinical test that help assess organ damage and functional impact such as hearing vision, memory and learning tests.
+- Clinical tests that help assess organ damage and function such as hearing, vision, memory, and learning tests.

-- Imaging studies to characterize the organ involvement of the inflammatory disease including: X-rays, CT scans, special MRIs, bone scans.
+- Imaging studies to characterize organ involvement of the inflammatory disease including: X-rays, CT scans, special MRIs, and bone scans.

-- Laboratory evaluations including clinical markers of disease activity, research samples for genetic studies, and blood samples for cytokine/biomarker assessment, and gene expression profiling.<TAB>
+- Laboratory evaluations including clinical markers of disease activity, research samples <TAB>for genetic studies, blood samples for cytokine/biomarker assessment, and gene expression profiling.<TAB>

-- Completion of questionnaires to assess disease activity and quality of life.
+- Questionnaires to assess disease activity and quality of life.

-- If indicated, other procedures may be administered that include: a lumbar puncture if CNS inflammation is suspected and a skin biopsy if skin inflammation is present. other gastrointestinal procedures as they are clinically indicated.
+- If indicated, other procedures may be administered that include: a lumbar puncture if CNS inflammation is suspected, a skin biopsy if skin inflammation is present, and/or gastrointestinal and pulmonary procedures if they are clinically indicated.

-Participants may return for a single follow-up visits or for long term-follow up depending on their disease and willingness to return.
+Participants may return for a single follow-up visit or for long-term follow-up visits depending on their disease and willingness to return.
 Long-term follow-up may occur for up to 15 years on this protocol.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00059748
+Please refer to this study by its ClinicalTrials.gov identifier: NCT02974595

 |United States, Maryland|